-8.11-OVERTIME, COMPTIME, and COMPLYING WITH FLSA
+8.11-OVERTIME AND COMPLYING WITH FLSA

-The Paragould School District shall comply with those portions of the Fair Labor Standards Act (FLSA) that relate to the operation of public schools.
-The FLSA requires that covered employees receive compensation for each hour worked at greater than or equal to the applicable minimum wage for workweeks of less than or equal to forty (40) hours.A It also requires that employees be compensated for workweeks of greater than forty (40) hours at one and a half (1 1⁄2) times their regular hourly rate of pay, either monetarilyB or through compensatory time offC.
+The Bryant School District shall comply with those portions of the Fair Labor Standards Act (FLSA) that relate to the operation of public schools.
+The FLSA requires that covered employees receive compensation for each hour worked at greater than or equal to the applicable minimum wage for workweeks of less than or equal to forty (40) hours.
+It also requires that employees be compensated for workweeks of greater than forty (40) hours at one and a half (1.5) times their regular hourly rate of pay.